lukehorvat/flashular/README.md

 How might this be useful?
 Well, flash alerts are definitely something you want to localize, for example.
 But a lot of i18n libraries out there tend to load their translation dictionaries asynchronously.
 So what if you want to store a translated alert string in the flash, but i18n hasn't finished loading yet.
 You can't do it.
 Or can you?

-Flashular automatically detects changes to the return value of your `preProcess` function (using Angular's [$interpolate](http://docs.angularjs.org/api/ng.$interpolate) magic) and re-renders alerts as needed.
+Flashular automatically detects changes to the return value of your `preProcess` function (using [$interpolate](http://docs.angularjs.org/api/ng.$interpolate) magic) and re-renders alerts as needed.
 So if your i18n library returns null or an empty string if you try to use it before it has finished loading, and a translated string once it has loaded, then it's pretty obvious what you should do - perform the translation inside your `preProcess` function!

 Still not clear?
 Below is an example: